 If you want to explore tide pools, climb a huge sand dune and the experience of driving on the beach this is your beach.
 We even saw whales spouting in the distance against the sunset.
 Quite spectacular.

-We had fun exploring the tide pool and sandstone at the edge of the beach.
-A huge sandstone cliff and sand dune rises hundreds of feet above the beach.
+We had fun exploring the tide pool and sandstone at the edge of the Cape Kiwanda Beach.
+A huge sandstone cliff and sand dune rise hundreds of feet above the beach.
 The kids look like tiny ants by the time they climb to the top.
 They come tumbling, sliding, rolling down to the bottom.

 This beach is very popular and is one of the few beaches that you can drive on around the Oregon coast.
 I had driven on beaches in Australia, and Charles wanted to have that experience.
 He got both the experience of driving and being towed out of the sand.
-Yeah – Its a little trickier than you might expect.
+Yeah – It’s a little trickier to drive on the beach than you might expect.

 7. Oceanside Beach

-Small quiet beach with secret tunnels, caves and agates – what could be better!
-Oceanside beach was so surprisingly different than any of the other beaches.
+This is a small quiet beach with secret tunnels, caves, and agates – what could be better!
+Oceanside Beach was so surprisingly different than any of the other beaches.

 The tunnel is just a rough tunnel and no lighting – which makes the walk even more exciting to kids.
 It is an easy short walk for kids and adults – just watch your head.